 However, the ability to even seek a remedy against an alleged infringer can be entirely cut off based on prior communications of the patentee and alleged infringer under the Doctrine of Equitable Estoppel.
-The Equitable Estoppel Doctrine could bar the patentee from seeking past damages, an injunction and even bars the the lawsuit.
+The Equitable Estoppel Doctrine could bar the patentee from seeking past damages, or an injunction, and even bars the lawsuit.

 Should you have any questions, please do not hesitate to contact me at (949) 433-0900.